 - Retrieving build information uses a modern FIDL protocol.

 Previously this was done using a now-deprecated

 appmgrsandbox feature, which offered this information to components using raw file access that did not afford for updatability.
 This is now deprecated, new usage is discouraged, but there are still a few allowlisted legacy usages remaining.

 - Some out-of-tree component testing frameworks launch

 test doubles for platform components by specifying their

 fuchsia-pkg://launch URLs.
-These URLs don’t have evolution affordances.
+These URLs don’t have updatability affordances.
 Instead out-of-tree components find themselves exposed to platform implementation details such as the names of specific packages containing specific components that implement certain platform capabilities.
 These tests often break between Fuchsia platform and SDK revisions, even though no API or ABI breaking change is registered in the SDK or platform surface.
 Beyond deprecating existing usages, we should take steps to prevent these issues from reoccurring.

 - Scripting Layer for Fuchsia (SL4F) is a system automation framework

 for testing.
 SL4F is driven by a host-side test using a JSON-RPC/HTTPS